acumos/acumos-onnx-client/docs/tutorial/index.rst

 In this tutorial, we use `ONNX GoogLeNet <https://github.com/onnx/models/tree/master/vision/classification/inception_and_googlenet/googlenet>`__
 (source Caffe BVLC GoogLeNet ==> Caffe2 GoogLeNet ==> ONNX GoogLeNet) as example.

+Download the file located in the googlenet model page : `here <https://github.com/onnx/models/blob/master/vision/classification/inception_and_googlenet/googlenet/model/googlenet-9.onnx>`__
+Then rename it "GoogLeNet.onnx".

 #.  `On-boarding Onnx Model on Acumos Platform`_
-#.  `Filling skeleton client file`_
-#.  `Command lines`_
-#.  `bvlcGoogleNet_Model example`_
+#.  `How to test & run your ONNX model`_
 #.  `More Examples`_

 On-boarding Onnx Model on Acumos Platform
 =========================================

-bvlcGoogleNet_model on-boarded in Acumos platform with micro-service activation :
+GoogLeNet model on-boarded in Acumos platform with micro-service activation :

 .. code:: bash

-     onnx4acumos  OnnxModels/bvlcGoogleNet_model.onnx -push -ms
+     onnx4acumos  OnnxModels/GoogLeNet.onnx -push -ms

 In this command line the push parameter is used to on-board the Onnx model directly in Acumos (CLI on-boarding) and the -ms parameter is used to launch the micro-service creation in Acumos right after the on-boarding.

-To use the push parameter you must add your Acumos on-boarding url in the acumos_onnx_onboarding.py file.
-This on-boarding url can be found in your Acumos instance in the on-boarding panel.

-bvlcGoogleNet_model locally dumped with input model file :
+GoogLeNet model locally dumped with input model file :

 .. code:: bash

-     onnx4acumos  OnnxModels/bvlcGoogleNet_model.onnx -f input/cat.jpg
+     onnx4acumos  OnnxModels/GoogLeNet.onnx -f input/cat.jpg

-Thanks to the command line above a "ModelName" directory is created and contain all the files needed to test the onnx model locally, the -f parameter is used to add an input data file in the ModelName_OnnxClient folder.
+Thanks to the command line above a "ModelName" directory ("GoogLeNet" directory in our case) is created and contain all the files needed to test the onnx model locally, the -f parameter is used to add an input data file in the ModelName_OnnxClient folder.

 An Acumos model bundle is also created locally and ready to be on-boarded in Acumos manually (Web onboarding).
 The default parameter